LLDevLab/LLDevCompiler/Readme.md

 - add (example: add r0, r1)
 - sub (example sub r0, r1)

-At the end of file should always by an empty line.
+At the end of file should always be an empty line.

 ## Using Context-Free Grammar
 For parsing lines of assembly language instructions this compiler is using next context-free grammar: